juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 HW Accelerated PhysX has 2 settings: Medium & High, </br>
 there is almost No improvement in dropped frames at the beginning Steam falling, </br>
-15fps vs. 16fps, using GTX 1050Ti vs. M6000 24GB "GTX 1070" </br>
+15fps vs. 16fps, using GTX 1050Ti vs. M6000 24GB "GTX 980Ti / 1070" </br>
 i've read somewhere that PhysX is limited by CPU x32 instructions. </br>
-or maybe the game really require 2x GPU's </br>
+or maybe the game really requires 2x GPU's </br>

-intel Z790 12100 gen CPU's are faster in 32-Bit vs. AMD x670e 7600x, using Rebirth 338 Benchmark, intel is twice faster. </br>
+intel Z790 i3-12100 gen CPU's are faster in 32-Bit vs. AMD x670e 7600x, using Rebirth 338 Benchmark, intel is twice faster. </br>
-problem of New boards using 2x GPU's is that have little PCIe lanes & go crazy very easy if install more than available, </br>
-requires to remove the CR2032 battery to restore defaults, & wait a few minutes to auto-reconfigure again. </br>
+Server boards have more PCIe lanes, but CPU's are slower, GPU's improve with a fast CPU. </br>

 maybe the P400 can be used as 2nd GPU + GTX 1050Ti. </br>

+problem of gamer boards & CPU's using 2x GPU's is that have very little PCIe lanes [20 vs 24](https://www.cpu-monkey.com/en/compare_cpu-intel_core_i3_12100-vs-amd_ryzen_5_7600x) </br>
+Board goes crazy if install more PCIe than available, </br>
+requires to remove CR2032 battery to restore Defaults, & wait a few minutes to auto-reconfigure again. </br>

 --------------------------